Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sMidcvjGGOM.md

 # [October 20th, 2020 Livestream](../2020-10-20.md)
 ## Q&A: Will there be Priority Mergers for this Update?
 https://www.youtube.com/watch?v=sMidcvjGGOM
-This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: What's the status of Smart Mergers?](./yt-anXxZuqG-tk.md) [https://www.youtube.com/watch?v=anXxZuqG-tk](https://www.youtube.com/watch?v=anXxZuqG-tk)
+This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: Priority Mergers?](./yt-jEXZLV1hSYk.md) [https://www.youtube.com/watch?v=jEXZLV1hSYk](https://www.youtube.com/watch?v=jEXZLV1hSYk)

 ### Topics